Dev-Clair/ahia/ahia.md

 - Communication:

   - Synchronous

     - Provides realtor's availability status to assignment service based on booked tour location.

+      - APIs:
+        - GET /realtors

   - Asynchronous

     - Listens to iam service realtor status updates from the event bus.
     - Listens to appointment service to update realtor's availability status based on booked tours.

       - Events:
         - Publish
           - n/a
         - Consume
           - Iam Change Streams.
           - Appointment Change Streams.

-5. ## appointment service
+## 5. appointment service

 ### 5.1. realtor assignment and scheduling service

+- Permissions:

+  - Only users with role -realtor or customer- can perform command operations.
+  - Only users with role -admin- can review commands and perform query operations.

 - Responsibilities